Clinical Assistant Professor, Clinical Practice

-Mass Incarceration and Social Work Practice, Implications of #BlackLivesMatter for Social Work Practice, Social Work for Racial Justice and Equity and Theories of Justice.
+Mass Incarceration and Social Work Practice, Implications of the Movement for Black Lives for Social Work Practice, Social Work for Racial Justice and Equity and Theories of Justice.

 Copeland P., Dean, R.G., Wladkowski, S. (2011).
 The power dynamics of supervision: Ethical dilemmas.
 Smith College Studies in Social Work 81(1), 26-40, DOI: 10.1080/00377317.2011.543041

 Copeland, P. Online (2011).
 Race, Incarceration, and American Values by Glenn C. Loury .
 Retrieved October 2nd, 2012 from http://blogcritics.org/books/article/book-review-race-incarceration-and-american/.

 Copeland, P. Online (2011).
 The New Jim Crow by Michelle Alexander.
 Retrieved October 2nd, 2012 from http://blogcritics.org/books/article/book-review-the-new-jim-crow1/.

 Copeland, P. Online (2011).
 Malcolm X: A Life of Reinvention by Manning Marable.
 Retrieved October 2nd, 2012 from http://blogcritics.org/books/article/book-review-malcolm-x-a-life/.